Bridgeconn/usfm-grammar/README.md

 ### Command Line Interface (CLI)

-To use usfm-grammar from the command line install it globally like:
+To use this tool from the command line install it globally like:

 `npm install -g usfm-grammar`

 Then from the command line (terminal) to convert a valid USFM file into JSON (on `stdout`) run:

-`> usfm-grammar <file-path>`
+`> usfm-grammar /path/to/file.usfm`

 ```
 > usfm-grammar -h